Algebraic Groups, Motives and Applications

 The work of the CAS Research Group is organized into three main areas:

-- Establishing new results on Chow motives of projective varieties related to algebraic groups.
+1. The investigation of the structure of Chow motives of projective varieties related to algebraic groups.

 The overarching objective is to deepen the understanding of algebraic groups, their motives, and their cohomological invariants through these interconnected approaches.